frederickjansen/frederickjansen.github.io/_posts/2014-08-20-modifying-http-requests-fiddler.md

 layout: post
 title: Intercepting and modifying HTTP requests using Fiddler
 excerpt: Using FiddlerScript to expand upon the capabilities of Fiddler.
+description: Using FiddlerScript to expand upon the capabilities of Fiddler.
 ---

 ## The bug